dfsp-spirit/NeuroFormats.jl/README.md

 The documentation is included with the package and can be [browsed online at JuliaHub](https://juliahub.com/docs/NeuroFormats/zxLcF/0.2.1/).
 It is not repeated on this website.

-Also keep in mind that you can always get help on a function named `read_curv` from within Julia by typing `?read_curv`.
-The [unit tests of this package](./test/) are essentially a collection of usage examples.
+Use `?` to access the package documentation from within Julia, e.g., get help on a function named `read_curv` from within Julia by typing `?read_curv`.
+I also encourage you to have a look at the [unit tests of this package](./test/), they are essentially a collection of usage examples.

 ## Usage Examples